mjhinek/comp1406/Tutorials/T4/README.md

 dictionary.put("dog", "small mammal slightly less cute than cat");
 ````

-Write a Java method `randomNumbers(int size, int range)` that returns an ArrayList of exactly size unique numbers in between 0 and range (inclusive).
+Write a Java method `randomNumbers(int size, int range)` in the `RandomNumbers` class that returns an ArrayList of exactly size unique numbers in between 0 and range (inclusive).
 The numbers should be generated randomly.
 Note that a precondition for this method is `range > size`.

 Your method should create a Map using using key:values pairs that are `Integer:Integer`.
 Each time you generate a random integer (use the `Random` class), you should check if that number is a key in the Map.
 If it is, increment its value in the Map.
 Do not add this number to your arraylist to return.
 If the number is not in the Map, add it to the Map with value 1 and add the number to the arraylist to return.